 Maintain Proper Hydration

 Maintain body hydration.
-Best case, follow the Water Cure by drinking 1/2 your body weight in ounces of water.
+Best case, follow the Water Cure by drinking 1/2 your body weight in ounces of water daily.
+This means drink 10% your body weight in ounces every time you drink, ideally drinking 5 times a day.
 With this, add 1/4 teaspoon of sea salt on your tongue after taking a first sip of water.
-Also, drink 1 but not more than 2 (32 oz max) one half hour before before you eat.
+Also, drink 30 minutes before or 2 1/2 hours after you eat but not during other than just sips.
+Also, drink 1 hour or more before sleep.

 Maintaining proper oral hygiene.
 Brushing and flossing is basic care to eliminate bad breath.